 WV ASHRAE provides technical. leadership and education support to the WV Building Owners and Design + Construction + Support Community.
 Local focus areas: green buildings, energy efficient buildings, Indoor air quality, water management, energy codes, refrigeration, HVAC, energy recovery, net zero energy use - primarily in non residential buildings.
 ASHRAE is an international organization of over 50,000 members.

 This web site is maintained by the WV ASHRAE Chapter of ASHRAE.
-It does not present official positions of the ASHRAE Society nor reflect Society policy.
+It does not present official positions of the ASHRAE(R) Society nor reflect Society policy.
 ASHRAE chapters may not act for the Society and the information presented here has not had Society review.
 To learn more about ASHRAE activities on an international level, visit the ASHRAE home page at http://www.ashrae.org.
-Webmaster: Art Hallstrom, email@example.com Date last updated: Oct 2014
+Webmaster: Art Hallstrom, email@example.com Date last updated: Jan 2015

-Get a paper copy of the WV Building Energy Codes
+Get a low cost paper copy of all WV Building Energy Codes

 WV ASHRAE has a limited number of discounted but new energy code books.
-The book is the ASHRAE 90.1-2007 Commerical Energy Code and the 2009 IECC Residential Code.
-Normal retail is $140.
-Discounted price is $30 plus $10 S/H. Order here.
+The book is the ASHRAE 90.1-2007 Commercial Energy Code and the 2009 IECC Residential Code.
+Normal retail price is $140.
+Our WV ASHRAE discounted price is $30 plus $10 S/H. Order by adding to cart..